mushfikurr/enzyme-convert/README.md

-# Enzyme
+# enzyme

-Enzyme is a universal file converter that runs entirely in your browser using `ffmpeg.wasm`.
+enzyme is a universal file converter that runs entirely in your browser using `ffmpeg.wasm`.
 No uploads, no nonsense.
 Everything stays local.

 Built with Vite, React, and TypeScript.